 This year’s Victorian Budget provides $36 million to improve local bus services in growth and outer areas.
 Planning has begun for a new cross-peninsula bus link between Hastings and Mornington and improved bus services in growth areas like Casey and Wyndham.

 The Department of Transport and Planning recently asked communities in Mildura and Melbourne’s north what they want from their local bus network.
 Consistent with our community research, people said they want faster, and more frequent services with better connections to other suburbs, trains and activity centres.

-Infrastructure Victoria will release a final report on opportunities to make the most of Melbourne’s buses in late 2023 with recommendations to the Victorian Government based on community insights, the latest evidence, modelling and accessibility analysis.
+Infrastructure Victoria’s final report on opportunities to make the most of Melbourne’s buses includes recommendations to the Victorian Government based on community insights, the latest evidence, modelling and accessibility analysis.